 - This drug may cause weak bones and tendon problems in some people.
 The chance of bone problems like broken bones may be raised in people who play certain sports.
 Talk with the doctor.

 - Have a bone density test as you have been told by your doctor.
 Talk with your doctor.

 - Low white blood cell counts have happened with this drug.
 This may lead to a higher chance of getting an infection.
 Call your doctor right away if you have signs of infection like fever, chills, or sore throat.

 - Raised pressure in the brain has happened with this drug.
 This can cause long lasting loss of eyesight and sometimes death.
 Call your doctor right away if you have a bad headache, dizziness, upset stomach or throwing up, or seizures.
 Call your doctor right away if you have weakness on 1 side of the body, trouble speaking or thinking, change in balance, or change in eyesight.

-- Very bad bowel problems may happen with this drug (inflammatory bowel disease).
-Tell your doctor right away if you have signs like very bad loose stools (diarrhea), belly pain, bleeding from the rectum, or rectal pain.
+- Severe bowel problems may happen with this drug (inflammatory bowel disease).
+Tell your doctor right away if you have signs like severe diarrhea, stomach pain, bleeding from the rectum, or rectal pain.
 This may clear up after you stop the drug but sometimes it may not go away.

 - This drug may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.